 We simply live it.

-Sadly, we’ve created a culture in which a lot is being said and shared (often via social media) but very few are actually paying attention and listening to each other.
-I’ve seen two people apparently carrying on a conversation, sitting at a coffee shop, while both had smartphone earbuds in both ears.
+We have created a culture in which a lot is being said and shared (often via social media) but very few are actually paying attention and listening to each other.
+We are so distracted by our phones and other devices that we miss out on the important conversations happening right in front of us.

 We don’t listen because we’ve lost touch with the present moment.